What Makes You a Landlord in Ireland?

 How Can I Evict My Tenant?

-• You want to sell the property within 9 months
+• You intend to sell the property within 9 months

-• If you need the property for your family
+• You need the property for yourself or a family member

-• If you want to renovate the property
+• You intend to substantially renovate the property